Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Locomotion

 \section{Locomotion}

-Unlike the previous control for reconfiguration, the center of mass during locomotion moves over a large range by continuously interacting with the environment.
-In a rolling locomotion step, a VTT rolls from one support polygon to an adjacent support polygon (Figure~\ref{fig:locomotion-step-1}).
+Unlike the previous reconfiguration planning, the center of mass during locomotion moves over a large range.
+In a rolling locomotion step, a VTT rolls from one support polygon to an adjacent support polygon (Fig.~\ref{fig:locomotion-step-1}).
 In this process, it is useful to maintain statically stable locomotion to prevent the system from receiving impacts from the ground as repeated impacts may damage the reconfiguration nodes.
-Due to this requirement, a rolling locomotion step has to be manually divided into several phases to have control over the center of mass \citep{Park-vtt-locomotion-ral-2020, Usevitch-lar-locomotion-tro-2020}.
-Our approach can deal with this issue automatically while planning the motion of nodes that need to be moved.
-A high-level path planner can generate a support polygon trajectory given an environment and a locomotion task, and the locomotion planner can ensure that the truss can follow this support polygon trajectory without violating constraints and receiving impacts from the ground.
+Due to this requirement, previous implementations of a rolling locomotion step has manually divided into several phases~\cite{Park-vtt-locomotion-ral-2020,Usevitch-lar-locomotion-tro-2020}.
+Our approach can deal with this issue automatically.
+A high-level path planner generates a sequence of support polygons for a given environment and the locomotion planner ensures that the truss can follow this support polygon trajectory without violating constraints and receiving external impacts.